Archive | All Categories RSS feed for this section

 1 Comment

 Dan Mitchell at the Cato Institute has put together a Moocher Index to track which states have the largest number of non-poor people receiving welfare.
 A few quick observations.
 Why is Vermont (by far) the state with the largest proportion of non-poor people signed up for welfare programs?
-I have no idea, but maybe [...]
+I have no idea, but maybe this […]

 Continue reading...